 When can babies eat garlic?

 Garlic is native to Central Asia, where it has long been used for a variety of medicinal purposes—from improving respiration to alleviating diarrhea.
 In cooking, most recipes calling for “garlic” are referring to the aromatic white cloves that make up the bulb.
-However the stalk of fresh garlic (called the “scape”) is edible, too.
-The long, curly green stems pop up at greenmarkets at the beginning of the growing season, when farmers cut them in an effort to prevent the plants growing the scapes instead of plumping the bulb.
+The cloves can be prepared and used in many ways, from raw to roasted to pickled.
+The stalk of fresh garlic (called the “scape”) is edible, too.
+The long, curly green stems pop up at greenmarkets at the beginning of the growing season, when farmers cut them in an effort to prevent the plants from growing the scapes instead of plumping the bulb.
 Scapes are considered to be less assertive and more herbal than the cloves, making them a good alternative when cooking for loved ones who are sensitive to traditional garlic cloves.
-Garlic scapes also keep for weeks when stored in the fridge!
+Garlic scapes also keep for weeks when stored in the fridge.